Efficient CDF Approximations for Normalizing Flows: Experiments

-\paragraph{Discussion.} On average, our BF-A estimator obtains approximately $3.8\times$ and $2.5\times$ lower absolute errors than IS and MC, respectively, for a sample budget of $4k$ points (Table~\ref{tab:all_results}); likewise, we obtain $1.7\times$ and $2.7\times$ lower relative errors than IS and MC, respectively.
-For the specific case of 2D flows, we report relative errors that are better than IS by $11.6\times$ and MC by $22.1\times$ (Table~\ref{tab:dims}); also see Fig.~\ref{fig:2d_qual} for a qualitative comparison of the estimators for 2D flows in terms of the absolute deviation from the true cumulative density as obtained over a random hull: we note that in all $3$ cases the proposed algorithm converges to the true estimate well within $500$ samples while the stochastic estimates of the MC and IS estimators exhibit high variance.
-This pattern is consistent across our experiments with 2D flows and we find that our algorithm outperforms IS and MC by $30\times$ and $55\times$, respectively, for a sample budget of just $500$ points.
 A comparison across different hull radii is shown in Table~\ref{tab:sizes}.
 We note that, while the absolute errors of all estimators increase with increasing hull-sizes, the relative errors of MC decrease with increasing hull sizes, while those of IS and BF-A increase with increasing hull sizes; nonetheless, BF-A outperforms IS and MC in terms of both absolute and relative errors for the explored hull sizes.
 Additional quantitative evaluations can be found in the Appendix: in terms of different capacities (Appendix~\ref{sec:appResults}; Tables~ \ref{tab:capacities}-\ref{tab:capacities_ffjord}), the observed trends are in line with the analysis above, both for discrete and continuous flows.
 We also note that varying the width of the coupling transform (in discrete flows) does not affect the observed trends as much as the depth of the flow transform.
 Finally, we observe similar trends across varying flow architectures as well (Appendix~\ref{sec:appResults}; Table \ref{tab:flow}); also see Fig.~\ref{fig:viz_tables} in Appendix~\ref{sec:appResults} for a visual summary of all quantitative evaluations.